 - Special Ferry: 2,000 yen per trip.

-Naoshima has many services connecting to Teshima.
-The main service is between Naoshima’s Honmura Port and Ieura.
-There is also a service between Miyanoura, Naoshima’s main port, with Ieura with this service continuing to Inujima.
+Naoshima had many services connecting to Teshima.
+The main service was between Naoshima’s Honmura Port and Ieura was only available during the Setouchi Triennale in 2016.
+Currently this service runs once or twice a day.
+In the off season, the main service is between Miyanoura, Naoshima’s main port, and Ieura with this service continuing to Inujima.

 - 620 yen each way